yoav-klein/cyberark/README.md

 1. VPC
 2. 2 subnets - private and public
 3. 2 EC2 instances with Nginx installed
+4. Elastic IP addresses for the instances
-4. Application Load Balancer to load-balance traffic between the instances.
+5. Application Load Balancer to load-balance traffic between the instances.

 ## Usage